 Comprehensive Word Lists

 The individual word lists available here at OnTrack Reading are offered free for you to download and use as you please.
-(For your convenience, the full set can also be purchased as either a single-volume eBook or a spiral-bound book.)
+For your convenience, the full set can also be purchased as a PDF digital download or a spiral-bound book.

 One-Syllable Word Lists Organized by the Vowel Sound

 Multisyllable Word Lists Organized by the Vowel Sounds

 Word Lists Organized Around the Spelling of Consonant Sounds

 The source of the words for the lists was The Kingfisher Illustrated Pocket Dictionary, an illustrated dictionary for children age 9 and up.
 The dictionary has approximately 8,500 primary entries, of which about 7,000 were used, including nearly all of the one-syllable and two-syllable words, so the lists contain most of the root words in the speaking vocabulary of a young child.